-- A. Learn the basic foundations of health, physical education, and recreation through a study of the underlying principles and concepts. - A. Obtain an understanding of the history of the fields of health, physical education, and recreation and an awareness of the trends in each field. - B. Gain the knowledge and understanding required to develop a realistic philosophy of health, physical education, and recreation. - D. Study of the different career fields in health and physical education. - E. Understand different issues and trends involved in the field.
+- A. Learn the basic foundations of health, exercise science and physical education, through a study of the underlying principles and concepts. - A. Obtain an understanding of the history of the fields of health, exercise science, physical education and an awareness of the trends in each field. - B. Gain the knowledge and understanding required to develop a realistic philosophy of health, exercise science and physical education. - D. Study of the different career fields in health and exercise science. - E. Understand different issues and trends involved in the field.